Ficool

 But Mark didn't move.

-He stared at the erasure spell forming behind the Keeper — and then, without a gesture, without a word, he let the Forbidden Tier pulse from his chest.
+He stared at the erasure spell, then exhaled.
+He let the Forbidden Tier pulse from his chest.

 The Keeper faltered.